3.7.2.20 Substantial change in circumstances for SpB

 Confirmation of changed circumstances

-All newly arrived persons claiming to be in hardship due to substantially changed circumstances must substantiate their claim with documentation.
+All people claiming to be in hardship due to substantially changed circumstances must substantiate their claim with documentation.
 If necessary, a referral should be obtained for a social worker assessment and assistance.

 Policy reference: SS Guide 8.1.4.60 Special payments - documentation required, 8.1.7.20 Social worker involvement - specific payments